Provider Network Terms

 Providers are responsible for keeping company details, service areas, availability, dispatch contacts, capabilities, weight limits, vehicle classes, rates, add-on fees, payout preferences, and individual page settings accurate and current.
 Provider profile answers may be used directly by MedicalRide.org's pricing, routing, matching, quote, notification, and dashboard systems.
 Providers must promptly update any inaccurate or outdated information.

-Unless a written agreement states otherwise, MedicalRide.org may add, retain, invoice, or collect a platform processing fee equal to 10% of provider-quoted or provider-payable ride amounts for requests generated, coordinated, booked, routed, or managed through the platform, including individual provider booking pages.
-The provider agrees that customer-facing totals may include this fee and that MedicalRide.org may invoice or deduct fees depending on the payment workflow used.
+Unless a written agreement states otherwise, MedicalRide.org charges a platform processing fee equal to 10% of completed ride amounts for requests generated, coordinated, booked, routed, or managed through the platform, including individual provider booking pages.
+Providers should enter customer-facing prices that already include this 10% platform fee.
+MedicalRide.org does not add the 10% fee on top of the provider's displayed customer price unless a separate workflow or written agreement says otherwise.

 Payments and payout methods